readthedocs/sphinx-autoapi/README.rst

 ==============

 A tool that generates a full API ref (Javadoc style) for your project.

-It requires no RST and is fully automated, while being integrated into Sphinx.
+It aims to be easy to use,
+and not require much configuration.

 Contents
 --------